Sheremetyevo International Airport

 The airport comprises six terminals: four international terminals (one under construction), one domestic terminal, and one private aviation terminal.
 It is located 29 km northwest of central Moscow, between the towns of Lobnya and Khimki in Moscow Oblast.

 In 2019, the airport handled about 49.9 million passengers.
 Sheremetyevo serves as the main hub for Russian flag carrier Aeroflot as well as its subsidiaries Rossiya Airlines and Pobeda, for Nordwind Airlines and its subsidiary Ikar, and for Smartavia.

 History

 Soviet era

-The airport was initially built as a military airfield called Sheremetyevsky (Шереметьевский), named after a village of the same name, as well as the nearby railway station of the same name.
+The airport was built as a military airfield called Sheremetyevsky (Шереметьевский), named after a village of the same name, as well as the nearby railway station of the same name.
 The decree for the construction of the Central Airdrome of the Air Force near the settlement of Chashnikovo on the outskirts of Moscow was issued on 1 September 1953 by the Council of Ministers of the Soviet Union.
 The airport became operational on 7 November 1957 to celebrate the 40th anniversary of the October Revolution.